tfischle-idmod/Profiling_Python/readme.md

 ### Running as module
 https://docs.python.org/3.7/library/profile.html
 * cProfile is recommended for most users; it’s a C extension
-* profile which is pure python and adds significant overhead
+* profile is pure python and adds significant overhead
 * can be run as module (-m) or as function

 [source code example cProfile](main.py)<br/><br/>